Fakeurs/Musix/README.md

 ---

+## 🌟 Hackathon Track
+This project was built as part of the ✨ Make Anything, But Make it YOU (Beginner-Friendly Track) in the CS Girlies Hackathon 2025.
+We chose this track because we wanted to create something personal, fun, and meaningful that reflects our ideas and passion and this project truly felt like us!

 ## 🚀 Inspiration
 We didn’t just want to build another music app—we built something we truly wished existed.
 You know that feeling when you find a song so good, you just want to scream it into your group chat?
 We’ve been there.